techtonic-living/soloist-OS/docs/DESIGN_SYSTEM.md

 - **Requirement**: Display the _actual value_ acted upon.
   - _Incorrect_: "Copied to clipboard"
   - _Correct_: "Copied **#3D8BFF** to clipboard"

+- **Palette Toasts**: If copying multiple values (palette), show the actual string being copied (or a clearly truncated representation) rather than a label like the palette name.

+#### Nested Click Targets (Preventing “Click-Through”)

+Many UI surfaces are both *selectable* (card/stripe click selects) and contain *buttons* (copy, favorite, actions).

+- **Rule**: Buttons inside a clickable/selectable container must not trigger the parent selection.
+- **Propagation Guidance**:
+  - Prefer stopping propagation in the **bubble phase** on the button (and/or its immediate wrapper) to prevent click-through.
+  - Avoid capture-phase “blanket” handlers (`onClickCapture`, `onPointerDownCapture`) that can inadvertently suppress the button’s own events.
+  - Use `preventDefault()` only when you are intentionally preventing a default browser behavior (e.g., text selection, focus quirks), not as a general click-through fix.

+#### Swatch / Stripe Accuracy (Color Analysis)

+When the UI is used to judge color/contrast, do not add visual manipulation to the swatch surface.

+- **No Scrims/Gradients**: Avoid gradients, overlays, or scrims on the actual color fill area in inspectors.
+- **Readable Labels Without Distortion**: If labels must sit on top of swatches, prefer contrast-preserving techniques that don’t change the underlying color (e.g., `mix-blend-difference`, subtle text shadow) rather than overlay tints.

+#### Palette Inspector “Stripe Card” Standard

+The inspected palette card uses a stripe-based layout (mirrors mini-cards while scaling up):

+- **Stripes**: Full-height vertical stripes for each palette color.
+- **Hover Expand**:
+  - A stripe may expand on hover to reveal per-stripe tools.
+  - Non-hovered stripes compress but must keep the hex label visible.
+- **Hex Label Placement**:
+  - Always visible at the bottom-left of each stripe.
+  - Truncate with overflow hidden in the collapsed state; reveal on hover/expand.
+  - Use `font-mono` for hex.
+- **Palette Name Placement**: Align the palette name at the bottom-left of the card above the stripe hex labels (mini-card alignment).
+- **Tool Placement**:
+  - Per-stripe tool row is vertically centered and right-justified within the stripe.
+  - Ensure a minimum hover-expanded width sufficient for the full tool cluster (avoid wrapping/overlap).

 #### Inline Edits